globalhawk04/foundry/README.md

 2.  **Opportunistic Execution:** A master "Scheduler" process would see the GPU lock is free and could then launch another, short-lived worker.
 For example, it could launch the `Inference Worker` to process a few new incoming items or launch a `Reasoning Worker` to analyze recent failures.
 3.  **Stateful Resumption:** Once the short-lived worker completes and releases the lock, the Scheduler would re-launch the `Training Worker`, which would seamlessly resume from its saved state.

-This approach would interleave Training, Inference, and Reasoning tasks, giving the user near-real-time access to the system's capabilities without ever violating the single-process constraint of the GPU.
+This approach would interweave Training, Inference, and Reasoning tasks, giving the user near-real-time access to the system's capabilities without ever violating the single-process constraint of the GPU.

 **Current Hurdles for Time-Slicing:**
 *   **Model Loading Overhead:** The primary bottleneck is the significant time it takes to load and unload models from VRAM.
 Swapping models every 10-20 seconds would currently be inefficient, as much of the time would be spent on loading rather than computation.